 - 1. The dispensing of a controlled substance to an emergency department patient; - 2.
-The administration of a controlled substance to a patient at the discretion of the treating practitioner; - 3.
+The administration of a controlled substance to a patient at the discretion of the treating practitioner - 3.
 The administration or dispensing of an opioid antagonist to an emergency department patient; - 4.
-The dispensing of a controlled substance sample; and - 5.
-The dispensing of a controlled substance or opioid antagonist to a patient upon discharge from a hospital or care facility.
+The dispensing of a controlled substance sample; - 5.
+The dispensing of a controlled substance or opioid antagonist to a patient upon discharge from a hospital or care facility; and - 6.
+The dispensing of a Schedule V controlled substance without a prescription pursuant to rule 657-10.33(124,155A).